sourav-625/MediQuick/README.md

-# MediBot - AI Based Medical Diagnosis
+# MediQuick - AI Based Medical Diagnosis

 ## Overview
 This Python-based Medical Diagnosis App allows users to input their symptoms, which are then processed by an AI-powered chatbot (using OpenAI's GPT-4 model) to provide a diagnosis, clinical evaluation, and referral suggestions.
 The app helps users track their symptoms, summarize their condition, and potentially generate reports based on the diagnosis.